MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 * A GitHub account where you can create a repository.
 [Create one for free](https://github.com).
 * Access to an Azure DevOps Server collection.
-* The ability to run pipelines on self-hosted agents.
+* The ability to run Azure DevOps pipelines on Azure DevOps self-hosted agents.
 * An Azure DevOps project.
 If you don't have one, [Create a project](../../organizations/projects/create-project.md) now.

 ::: moniker-end